Ukrainians in Russia

-The Russian census identified that there were more than 5,864,000 Ukrainians living in Russia in 2015, representing over 4.01% of the total population of the Russian Federation and comprising the eighth-largest ethnic group.
+The Russian census identified that there were more than 5,864,000 Ukrainians and Ukrainian citizens living in Russia in 2015, representing over 4.01% of the total population of the Russian Federation and comprising the eighth-largest ethnic group.
 In February 2022 there were roughly 3 million Ukrainians who fled to Russia as refugees.
 Most of them identified as ethnic Russians.
 The number kept increasing throughout the war.
 Estimates for Ukrainians fleeing towards Russia range from 3 to 10 million.

 In February 2014, there were 2.6 million Ukrainian citizens in the territory of Russia, two-thirds of the labour migrants; however, after Russia annexed Crimea and started the war in Donbas, the number was estimated to have risen to 4.5 million.

+According to the 2021 Russian census, 884,007 people identified themselves as ethnically Ukrainian.